vaniaelvina/SuperCashier/README.md

 - Pandas

 ## Project Background
-Andi is an owner of a supermarket located in one of the small towns in Indonesia.
-Andi has a plan to improve the business process, which is that Andi will implement a cashier system that can be self-service, so customers can directly scan and pay for the items they buy, reducing the time spent buying, so customers do not have to queue at said town’s supermarket anymore.
+An owner of a supermarket located in one of the small towns in Indonesia has a plan to implement a cashier system that can be self-service, so customers can directly scan and pay for the items they buy, reducing the time spent buying, thus, customers do not have to queue at said town’s supermarket anymore.
 After conducting research, it turns out that there are problems with the system.
-Andi needs a Programmer to create some features for this self-service cashier system so that it can run smoothly.
+He needs a Programmer to create some features for this self-service cashier system so that it can run smoothly.

 ## Features
-1. Create user ID
+1. Create an ID
 2. Add item name, item quantity, and item price
 4. Update item name
 5. Update item quantity